-As a result, the French Regulator (Autorite de Regulation des Telecommunications) was created on January 1, 1997 with the task of overseeing the development of a competitive telecommunications sector which would provide benefits to the user.
-In addition, the monopoly on the provision of voice telephony services to the public was abolished as of January 1, 1998.
+The French Regulator (Autorite de Regulation des Telecommunications) was created on January 1, 1997 with the task of overseeing the development of a competitive telecommunications sector which would provide benefits to the user.

 Under the French regulatory regime, an L33.1 licence is required for the establishment and running by the operator of a telecommunications network open to the public (an "infrastructure licence") and the provision of public voice telephony services requires an L34.1 licence.
 An infrastructure licence is required by those operators who wish to install or purchase dark fiber for the running of a network.
 As with the L34.1 voice licence, L33.1 infrastructure licences are granted on a regional or nation-wide basis and it is possible to be granted a licence just for the region of Paris and its suburbs.
 We (via our French subsidiary) were awarded the first L34.1 only license on May 29, 1998.
 Call back operators and least cost routing operators not using their own leased lines as defined by the French Regulator, do not need to apply and obtain an L34.1 licence.
 Certain competitors obtained a joint L34.1 & L33.1 licence and we are considering applying for an L33.1 licence in addition to our L34.1 license so that we can benefit from the lower interconnection tariffs afforded to L33.1 infrastructure license holders.